Social Work BSW

 Making Progress

-- Apply for BSW program after completing prerequisites & GEs
+- Apply for BSW program after completing 30 college-level credits including the pre-major courses

-- Consider the Title IV-E Child Welfare Career Path or complete the Substance Use Disorder Treatment Training or Social Justice Advocacy certificate
+- Consider the Title IV-E Child Welfare Career Path or Social Justice Advocacy certificate

 - Focus electives on your career/research interests